piskoviste/pisek/dev-docs/Jobs.md

 `*args` and `**kwargs` are cached.

 ## JobManager
-Jobs are managed by a `JobManager` in this way:
+Jobs are managed by a `JobManager` via the following interface:

-1. First `JobManager` creates all jobs in `JobManager._get_jobs`.
+1. `JobManager._get_jobs` creates a list of all jobs.
-2. After every managed `Job` state change, you can update `JobManager` in `JobManager._update`.
+2. After a batch of `Job`s is finished / loaded from cache, `JobManager._update` is called.
-3. Then repeatedly reports current state of jobs with `JobManager._get_status`.
+3. `JobManager.get_status` reports the state of the manager for printing to the console.
-4. After all jobs have finished, it can check for cross-job failures using `JobManager._evaluate`.
+4. After all jobs have finished, `JobManager` can check for cross-job failures in `JobManager._evaluate`.
+5. Finally, `JobManager._compute_result` is called and its result can be used by other `JobManager`s.

+Only `_get_jobs` and `_evaluate` can raise `PipelineItemFailure`.

 ### Writing JobManagers
 ```py